Simón Trinidad: Early life

 Palmera was born into a traditional landowner family in the city of Valledupar in the Colombian northern Cesar Department, on July 30, 1950.
 Son of Liberal leader Juvenal Palmera and Alicia Pineda de Palmera.
 He was named Juvenal Ricardo Ovidio Palmera Pineda, with an unusual third name to his name.
 He is known to have three siblings: two sisters, Leonor and Elsa and a brother, Jaime.

 He spent most of his childhood in Valledupar, where he attended middle school classes in the public school Colegio Nacional Loperena, one of the better schools in the city at that time.
 He also frequented the Valledupar Social Club.
 Part of his high school education was completed in the Colegio Helvetia in Bogotá.
 He spent his last two years of schooling in Cartagena, in the Naval School of Cartagena.
 He then enrolled in the Jorge Tadeo Lozano University, in Bogotá, where he studied Economics.
 It is frequently said that he also attended Harvard University, where supposedly he completed graduate work in business economics, however he does not speak English as he recognized during an interview in 2012.

 After graduation, he returned to Valledupar and started working for the government-owned agrarian savings bank Caja Agraria del Cesar as a financial adviser.
 During this time he married.

 He then started to work for the administrative staff of the Popular University of Cesar and also became part of the academic cadre as a professor of Colombian Economic History in the Administrative Sciences Department.
 At the same time, he also worked as bank manager for the privately owned Banco del Comercio (Bank of Commerce).

 While teaching at the Popular University of Cesar, Palmera, some fellow professors and others became leftists.
 They perceived that bipartisan Colombian administrations ignored the pleas of the poor peasants in the area for fairer credit and land reform.
 By September 1981, Palmera, Jaime Sierra, Tomás Agudelo and Federico Palacios Romaña had created a group named Los Independientes (The Independents) of Marxist-Leninist orientation.
 They also supported the Patriotic Union Party created in 1985.
-This party was subject to political violence from drug lords, paramilitaries and military agents, leading to the forced disappearances, kidnappings and assassinations of more than 4000 of its members, while others later became active guerrillas or refugees overseas.
-Simón Trinidad himself began to receive death threats due to its political beliefs and, after a close colleague was assissinated, Simón decided he was no longer in his home and joined the FARC-EP.
+This party was subject to political violence from drug lords, paramilitaries and military agents, leading to the forced disappearances, kidnappings and assassinations of many of its members, while others later became active guerrillas or refugees overseas.

 In 1987, after a peasant strike in the Alfonso López plaza in Valledupar, Palmera stole 30 million pesos from the bank where he was working as a manager and escaped into the mountains, apparently joining the FARC at this time.
 He also took with him financial records that he would later use for extortion and kidnapping of traders and landowners.